 Everything Badminton, which is a high quality badminton blog about fitness, strategy, and products, has now come out with an eBook!
 It’s called Fitness and Footwork and is written by former Malaysian National player Goh Jian Hao alongside many other coaches and players around the world.
 Like its title says, the eBook primarily focuses on fitness and footwork.
-You can find their eBook available for purchase at their store and more information in their post here.

 While the general public may not see badminton as a highly physical sport, us badminton players know that competitive badminton is certainly very tiring and requires more physical strength than it seems.
 Moreover, experienced players understand that speed and movement is really important to help set up good attacking chances and helps your retrieval skills.
 Because of this, Everything Badminton’s eBook focuses heavily on fitness and footwork to give all aspiring or even experienced badminton players a great foundation for success in badminton.

 Let’s first take a look at the cover and table of contents to see what it has to offer:

 As you can see, the eBook is broken down into 5 major sections: